 Outline how you want your product returns to be handled.
-While FBA returns are handled already by Amazon, returns on any orders you fulfilled yourself will require you to have these instructions set up so the communication between you, Amazon and the customer returning the product is to your liking.
+While FBA returns are handled by Amazon, you’ll need to specify how returns on orders you fulfill yourself should be handled.
+This will help ensure that the communication between you, Amazon and the customer returning the product is to your liking.

 - Gift Options

-If you plan to offer gift messaging to customers that place orders that you fulfill yourself, you will want to fill this out.
-Customers like this functionality, but you may not have the technical ability to handle this feature.
+If you plan to offer gift messaging to customers who place orders you fulfill yourself, you will want to fill this out.
+Customers like this functionality, but make sure you have the technical ability to handle this feature.